doselect/docs.doselect.com/source/includes/_embed_api.md

 <script src="https://assets.doselect.com/doselect-embed.min.js" async></script>
 ```

-To display embed problems and tests with respect to user, update `window.doselectSettings` object with user metadata and place it above the embed code snippet.
+To display embed problems and tests with respect to user, update `window.doselect` object with user metadata and place it above the embed code snippet.

 The following details are needed for configuration: